 Under the traffic lights system, there will be no entry restrictions on passengers arriving into Ireland from green regions.
 Each Member State decides on what entry restrictions it will apply to passengers travelling from red, orange and grey regions.
 There is general information on the guidelines that apply in other countries within the traffic light system HERE.

-The Irish Government requests that all passengers entering the State from red, orange and grey regions are requested to restrict their movements for 14 days.
+The Irish Government requests that all passengers entering the State from red, orange and grey regions are requested to restrict their movements for 14 days, however this request can be waived in certain cases.
 Under Irish Government guidelines, arriving passengers from countries outside the EU/EEA will be treated as travellers from red regions within the EU traffic lights system.

 Arriving passengers from red regions do not have to continue to restrict their movements for the full 14 days, if they have a negative/not-detected result from a PCR test taken at least five days - i.e. a minimum of five days - after arrival in the State.
 The Irish Government advises that in this case, you should wait for your negative test result to be returned before ending your period of restricted movements.